TBD54566975/incubation-wallet-rendering/CONTRIBUTING.md

 - And remember to respect everyone in our global development community.
 Guidelines are established in our `CODE_OF_CONDUCT.md`.

-### PR and Branch Strategy
+### PR and Branch Guide

+The below documents some basic best practices for your pull requests.

-- **Naming:** In general, we prefer the following branch names:
+- **Branch naming guide:** In general, we prefer the following branch names:
-  `<type>/<initials>-<desc>`. i.e `feat/ask-add-button` The following types are
-  available:
-  - bug : this PR is related to a bug fix
-  - feat : this is a feature related PR
-  - doc : this is a documentation related PR
-  - ref : this is a reference update
+  `<type>/<desc>`. i.e `feat/add-button` .
+Check the shortcodes of [the type labels
+  section](#type-labels) for available short codes.
 - **Pushes directly to main are not allowed:** We do not allow pushes directly to main.
-- **Forking:** We'd prefer you fork the repo to make adjustments.
+- **Prefer forking vs. branching of origin:** We'd prefer you fork the repo to make adjustments.
 As the repo matures, expect we will disallow branches directly on the repo.
 - **Limit Scope of PR:** PR's should generally be small and constrained to a very limited scope
-- **History:** Try to maintain a clean history if possible.
-It makes it easier to review.
-- **Rebase vs. Merge:** We generally prefer rebasing to merging, as long as the history is clean.
+- **Rebase preference:** We generally prefer rebasing to merging, as long as the history is clean.
+- **Encourage discourse:** Request additional reviewers to create dialogue.
+- **Be precise:** Be precise in your comments about what needs to be fixed.
+- **Be transparent:** Try to keep a transparent audit trail of your conversation so people can follow it.
+- **Clear titles:** Create a clear PR title and description.
+- **Get a CODEOWNER to review your PR:** One CODEOWNER must sign off on review

+### Commits

+- **Signed commits not required:** Signing commits is currently not required, but that might change in time.
+- **Keep a clean history:** Try to maintain a clean history if possible.
+This is not enforced, but is greatly appreciated and allows better rebase into the main branch.

 ### Raising Issues